Skip to content

 Command: terraform

-command is a wrapper for a containerized installation of Terraform.
-It provides the Terraform executable with specific configuration values required by Leverage.
+The terraform command provides the Terraform executable with specific configuration values required by Leverage.

 It transparently manages authentication, either Multi-Factor or Single Sign-On, on behalf of the user on commands that require it.
 SSO authentication takes precedence over MFA when both are active.